 Sustainable Community Engagement Fund

 The Minnesota Housing Partnership's Sustainable Community Engagement Fund (SCEF) helps communities develop sustainably by linking affordable housing to transportation, jobs, and services.
-SCEF encourages collaboration and a comprehensive planning approach to address local affordable housing needs.
+SCEF encourages collaboration and a comprehensive planning approach to address regional affordable housing needs.

 SCEF awardees have access to direct technical assistance, thereby helping them to become strong, successful affordable housing providers.
 MHP's expert staff can help you collaborate with local partners, plan for regional growth, engage communities in housing solutions, and navigate federal regulations and housing programs.